yellowmessenger/documentation/docs/platform_concepts/appConfiguration/gpt3.md

 The following use case is currently supported in this integration:

-### 2.1 Generate answers using GPT-3
+### 2.1 Generate answers using ChatGPT

-Your chatbot users can receive answers to their queries by leveraging the GPT-3 text completion model.
+Your chatbot users can receive answers to their queries by leveraging the ChatGPT text completion model.
 We support Da Vinci, Curie, Babbage, Ada, and custom models.
-By selecting one of these models, your chatbot can provide detailed and precise responses from GPT-3.
+By selecting one of these models, your chatbot can provide detailed and precise responses from ChatGPT.

 :::info